Community detection for binary graphical models in high dimension: Model definition, notation and main results

 Recall the random matrices $\Sigma^{(1)}$ and $A^N$ defined in \eqref{def:lag_1_Cov_matrix_signed_random_enviroment} and \eqref{def:signed_random_enviroment} respectively.
-The matrix $\Sigma^{(1)}$ is the one unit time-lagged covariance matrix and $A^N$ is a normalized and signed version of random matrix $\theta$.
+The matrix $\Sigma^{(1)}$ is the 1-lagged covariance matrix and $A^N$ is a normalized and signed version of random matrix $\theta$.
 Remark that $\Sigma^{(1)}$ also depends on $N$ but we chose to not highlight this dependence in the notation.
 Moreover, note that this matrix is not symmetric.

-Our first main result establishes a relation between the matrices $A^N$ and $\Sigma^{(1)}$.
+In our first structural result, namely Theorem \ref{thm:concentration:Sigma} below, we show that with high probability the matrix $\Sigma^{(1)}$ is close to the sum of two matrices: the first one is the matrix $c_1A^N$ and the second one is the matrix $c_2N^{-1}1_N1_N^{\top}$ which is interpreted a bias term.
+The proof of Theorem \ref{thm:concentration:Sigma} is given in Section \ref{sec:proofs:structural}.